Controlled Diffusions under Full, Partial and Decentralized Information: Existence of Optimal Policies and Discrete-Time Approximations: Fully Observed Model

-\textbf{Proof.} (i) Existence follows from Lemma \ref{contLemma11} and Lemma \ref{compactnessLemma11}: The value is continuous in this joint measure on $\{X_s; U_s, s \in [0,T]\}$ and this set of measures is tight, where the control policy measure is independent of future increments of the Brownian noise), thus $\Gamma_{RC}$ is compact (see e.g. the proof of \cite[Lemma 2.3]{FlPa82}).
+\textbf{Proof.} (i) Existence follows from Lemma \ref{contLemma11} and Lemma \ref{compactnessLemma11}: The value is continuous in this joint measure on $\{(X_s, m_s), s \in [0,T]\}$ and this set of measures is tight, where the control policy space $\Uwrc$ is compact under weak convergence topology (see e.g. the proof of Lemma~\ref{compactnessLemma11}).
 These lead to the compactness-continuity conditions and accordingly an existence result for optimal policies follows.

-(ii) By showing that the set of non-anticipative measures ${\cal P}_{\lambda}([0,T]\times\mathbb{U})$ which have quantized support (in both time and control) is dense \cite[Theorem 2.3.1]{ABG-book} \footnote{See also \cite[Theorem 3]{milgrom1985distributional}, \cite{balder1997consequences},\cite[Proposition 2.2]{beiglbock2018denseness}, \cite{lacker2018probabilistic}, \cite{borkar1988probabilistic}, \cite[Chapter 7]{castaing2004young} or \cite[Theorem 5.1]{yuksel2023borkar} for related arguments though without the non-anticipativity condition on the approximating policies with discrete-support; the problem of finding such an approximate sequence is crucial for discrete-time optimization, which will be studied further in the paper.}, by continuity of the expected cost in control, we have that piece-wise constant control policies are near optimal.
+(ii) Applying chattering lemma \cite[Theorem 2.3.1]{ABG-book} \footnote{See \cite[Section~6]{FlPa82} for a similar construction of piece-wise constant control policy.
+See also \cite[Theorem 3]{milgrom1985distributional}, \cite{balder1997consequences},\cite[Proposition 2.2]{beiglbock2018denseness}, \cite{lacker2018probabilistic}, \cite{borkar1988probabilistic}, \cite[Chapter 7]{castaing2004young} or \cite[Theorem 5.1]{yuksel2023borkar} for related arguments though without the non-anticipativity condition on the approximating policies with discrete-support; the problem of finding such an approximate sequence is crucial for discrete-time optimization, which will be studied further in the paper.}, we deduce that ordinary policies are dense in relaxed ones.
+In-particular we have that the set of non-anticipative measures ${\cal P}_{\lambda}([0,T]\times\mathbb{U})$ (with fixed marginal on $C([0, T]\times \mathbb{U})$) which have quantized support (in both time and control) is dense in $\Uwrc$ (for more details see \cite[Section~4]{FlPa82}).
+Now, considering the joint law of the sate and control, we have the continuity of the expected total cost as a function of control policy (Lemma~\ref{contLemma11}).
+Thus by the continuity and denseness (of the ordinary piece-wise constant control policies), we get the near optimality of the piece-wise constant control policies.

 Later in the paper, the result above will allow us to approximate a continuous-time process with a (sampled) discrete-time process and the machinery developed for discrete-time optimal control will be applicable.